missionpinball/mpf-docs/tutorial/9_start_button.rst

 If you do decide to add all
 your playfield switches now, you'll want to add the *playfield_active* tag to all the switches that might be hit by a ball being loose on the playfield.
-(So lane switches, ramp switches, rollovers, standups, drop targets, etc.) You do *not* want to tag ball device switches with ``playfield_active`` since if a ball is in a ball device, then it's not loose on the playfield.
+(So lane switches, ramp switches, rollovers, standups etc.)
+You do *not* want to tag ball device switches with ``playfield_active`` since if a ball is in a ball device, then it's not loose on the playfield.